joemoore/labs-practices-site/content/guides/the-incremental-war-against-technical-debt.md

 ---
-title:  "The Incremental War Against Technical Debt"
+title: 'The Incremental War Against Technical Debt'
-linkTitle: "The Incremental War Against Technical Debt"
+linkTitle: 'The Incremental War Against Technical Debt'
 description: An analysis of the causes of technical debt, and what we can do about it.
 featured: true
 tags:
     - Technical debt
     - Pair programming
     - Agile
 # Author(s)
 team:
     - George Dean
-date: "2021-09-28"
+date: '2021-09-28'
-lastmod: "2021-10-29"
+lastmod: '2021-10-29'
 aliases:
-- "/guides/agile/the-incremental-war-against-technical-debt"
+    - '/guides/agile/the-incremental-war-against-technical-debt'
 level1: Agile Transformation and Practices
 level2: Agile Development
 ---